 Noise pollution is the result of this unwanted noise, which disturbs people and animals.
 There are various sources of noise pollution.
-Some of them are flying airplanes, moving trains, construction work, vacuum cleaners, machines in a factory, car alarms, shouting people, sirens, vehicular traffic, horns, fireworks, barking dogs and loud music.
+Some of them are flying airplanes, moving trains, construction work, vacuum cleaners, machines in a factory, car alarms, shouting people, sirens, vehicular traffic, horns, fireworks, drilling, barking dogs and loud music.

 Harmful Effects of Noise Pollution

 People generally do not realize the dangerous effects of noise pollution.
 It has many disruptive effects.
 Here are some of them:

 Noise Pollution Increases Stress Levels

 It increases stress levels which is bound to affect execution of day to day activities.
 It causes annoyance.
 WHO (World Health Organization) has reported that 15 percent of Europeans suffer severe annoyance due to noise pollution.